No. 607 Squadron RAuxAF: Second World War

 Having achieved their first success downing a DO 18 flying boat in the North Sea and still equipped with Gladiators, the squadron was deployed to France as part of the Air Component of the British Expeditionary Force in November 1939.
 During the Battle of France, the squadron operated from various locations, including Saint-Inglevert.
 In March 1940, the squadron was re-equipped with Hawker Hurricanes, just in time to effectively operate against the modern Luftwaffe aircraft during the Blitzkrieg.
-Following the British withdrawal, the squadron returned to the United Kingdom and served throughout the Battle of Britain, firstly in the air defence of the North East of England then on the South coast with 11Gp.
+Following the British withdrawal, the squadron returned to the UK and served throughout the Battle of Britain, firstly in the air defence of the North East of England then on the South coast with 11Gp.
 In October 1941, the Squadron moved to RAF Manston and remained there undertaking anti shipping operations and cross channel fighter sweeps until 1942.
 During this period, 607 became the first unit to operate the Hurricane in the fighter bomber role and using their "Hurri-bombers" destroyed or damaged several enemy support vessels during the German capital ships "Channel dash!" on 12 February 1942.

 During 1942, the Squadron was transported to India.
 There, it joined No. 166 Wing RAF on 25 May 1942.
 In September 1943, the Squadron's Hurricanes were replaced with Supermarine Spitfires.
 This change in machine, made the squadron the first unit in South East Asia Command to operate such aircraft.
 It re-equipped with the Spitfire Mk.VIII in March 1944, and flew these in support of XIV Army, including the Imphal and Kohima actions, until disbanding on 19 August 1945 at Mingaladon in Burma.

 607 were one of the last units to finish operations in this theatre.